IBM-Cloud/techxchange-labs/docs/pfeng-1818/05-testing-connectivity-applications.md

 From the jumpbox, you should be able to connect to the workload servers in the private VPC.
 This test validates that the **Transit Gateway** is correctly routing traffic between the two VPCs.
 It also implicitly verifies that the **Network ACLs** and **Security Groups** on both the jumpbox and the workload server are configured to allow SSH traffic.

 1. **Copy the Private Key to the Jumpbox**:
-    To connect from the jumpbox to the workload server, the jumpbox needs the private SSH key.
-Because you are connecting *through* the jumpbox, it acts as an intermediary and needs the key to authenticate to the workload server on your behalf.
-You will copy this key from your local machine to the jumpbox.
+    To connect from the jumpbox to the workload server, you need to copy the SSH key to the jumpbox.

     First, open a **new, additional terminal window**.
 We'll call this **Terminal 2 (Local)**.
-Navigate to the project directory.
 In this new terminal, you need to re-export the variables for the jumpbox IP and the private key.

     Run these commands from **Terminal 2 (Local)**.